Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Problem Description

 \section{Problem Description}

+Due to page limit, we provide detailed background about personal data stores, Solid, multi-party computation, differential privacy and synthetic data generation in the supplementary material.
+We encourage the reader to consult the supplementary material if these concepts are unfamiliar.\footnote{Supplementary material is available at \url{https://goelnaman.github.io/upload/doc/papers/2025/ramesh_wiiat25_supp.pdf}}.

-A synthetic dataset is a substitute for an original dataset that has the same format and reflects the statistical properties of the original dataset, without reproducing the records in the original.
-In our settings, different individuals hold their own data records in a decentralised manner.
+For the scope of this paper, a synthetic dataset is a substitute for an original dataset that has the same format and reflects the statistical properties of the original dataset, without reproducing the records in the original.
+In our settings, different individual data contributors hold their own data records in a decentralised manner.
 We are interested in generating synthetic data that mimics the properties of a dataset containing records of all individuals who are willing to participate in the synthetic data generation process, without requiring a trusted centre and ensuring that individuals have full autonomy and privacy.
-During the synthetic data generation process, the original data records should be kept confidential with the respective individuals and not revealed to others.
-This is also referred to as input privacy.
-From the synthetic data, an adversary should not be able to make undesired inferences about the original data records or the individuals.
-This is also referred to as output privacy.
+During the synthetic data generation process, the original data records should be kept confidential with the respective individuals and not revealed to others (i.e. input privacy).
+From the generated synthetic data, an adversary should not be able to make undesired inferences about the original data records or the individuals (i.e. output privacy).

 In this paper, we consider synthetic data generation algorithms that provide differential-privacy guarantees~\cite{dwork2006calibrating} for output privacy.
-However, the algorithms to generate differentially-private synthetic data, by themselves, provide neither decentralisation nor input privacy.
+However, it should be noted that the algorithms to generate differentially-private synthetic data, by themselves, provide neither decentralisation nor input privacy.
 We therefore need additional mechanisms.
-For decentralisation, we need decentralised storage, access control and reduced dependence on a trusted center for the computation steps involved in the synthetic data generation algorithms.
+For decentralisation, we need decentralised storage, access control and reduced dependence on a trusted centre for the computation steps in the synthetic data generation algorithms.
+For input privacy, we need cryptographic mechanisms for private computation on input data.